Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 In the `<svg>` block a the bottom notice that you have added `ref={ref}`.
 This assigns the ref you created at the to this element.

 Look at the drawing code.
 Notice the `svg.select('.x-axis')...`, `svg.select('.y-axis')...`, and `svg.select('.plot-area')...`.
 Here you are selecting the elements you wrote hand.
 You skipped `.append()` for these because they already exist!
 You can select them in this way because you have created the ref for their parent svg element.

+The last parameter of `useD3`: `[JSON.stringify(data)]` might look a little weird.
+This is an array of dependencies.
+If one of the values in this array changes the render function, the first parameter, will be run.

+In this case we have an array of data.
+That we need to to compare which doesn't play nice here.
+To fix that I coverted the data into a string.

 ## Using the BarChart Component